keyd-cpp/keyd/README.md

 - System wide config (works in a VT).
 - First class support for modifier overloading.
 - Unicode support.

+keyd++ has specific features at the moment:

+- Virtually unlimited sizes/counts (keyd has had many hardcoded limitations).
+- Layer indicator with keyboard led of choice (keyd is somewhat broken).
+- **Macro** can now do `type(Hello world)` without worrying about spaces.
+- **Macro** can now execute `cmd(gnome-terminal)` and it should **just work**.
+- Allow using `ctrl` as an alias for `control` (my personal whim).
+- Wildcard for mice `m:` that excludes problematic abs ptr devices(`a:`).
+- More flexible text parsing (in progress, eg. 'a+b' now equals 'b+a').
+- Memory optimizations (sometimes only 1/5 of what keyd has had).
+- Performance optimizations, eg. events from ungrabbed device are ignored.
+- Some security improvement: privileged commands shall be in /etc/keyd/ conf.
+- Bindings coming from ex. `keyd-application-mapper` inherit uid+gid+environ.
+- `keyd reload` from user loads user binds from `~/.config/keyd/bindings.conf`.
+- New commands for config control: push, pop, pop_all.
+Can unload user binds.
+- Convenience and safety coming from C++20.
+Sorry for longer compilation.

 ### keyd is for people who: